East-West Passenger Rail: Amtrak ConnectsUS Plan (2021)

-In Summer 2021, Amtrak published a comprehensive fifteen-year service expansion plan that included a new service between Albany and Boston; this planned service is considered as an extension of MassDOT’s East-West proposal.
-The service would operate similar to Amtrak’s other diesel intercity services that run on freight trackage such as the Pennsylvanian and Empire Service.
-There is currently no indication for when Amtrak will implement Boston-Albany services.
+In Summer 2021, Amtrak published a comprehensive fifteen-year service expansion plan that included a new service between Albany and Boston; this planned service coincided with MassDOT's East-West Rail proposal.
+The service was modeled to operate similarly to Amtrak's other diesel intercity services that run on freight trackage such as the Pennsylvanian and Empire Service.

-Northern Tier Passenger Rail (2019-2023)
+Northern Tier Passenger Rail (2019-2024)

-A proposal known as Northern Tier Passenger Rail is in the early stages of planning; a corridor study was initialized in 2019.
-The corridor would extend the Fitchburg Line westward through Greenfield and terminate at North Adams, following the existing CSX (formerly Pan Am) rail corridor.
+A proposal known as Northern Tier Passenger Rail was subject to a planning study by MassDOT.
+The proposed corridor would expand passenger rail service west of Fitchburg through Greenfield and terminate at North Adams, following the existing Pan Am Southern rail corridor.
 The line would connect Berkshire, Franklin, Worcester, Middlesex, and Suffolk counties in northwestern Massachusetts with North Station.
-In January 2023, MassDOT announced that the total price for corridor track upgrades would cost between $1.044 billion to $2.187 billion and would take three years to construct.
-Suggested intermediate stations include Shelburne Falls, Millers Falls, Orange, Gardner, and Cambridge.
-The line is currently planned for diesel service provided by either Amtrak or MassDOT with five round trips per day; there is currently no timeline for service implementation.
+In January 2023, MassDOT reported that initial estimates of the total cost for corridor track upgrades would cost between $1.044 billion to $2.187 billion and would take around three years to construct.
+Suggested infill stations include Shelburne Falls, Millers Falls, Orange, Gardner, and Cambridge.
+Both diesel-powered and electrified service alternatives have been studied.
+A draft final report for the study was released in August 2024.